Faculty & Staff

 - Seidler, R. et al. (in press).
 Progress on integrating climate change adaptation and disaster risk reduction for sustainable development pathways in South Asia: Evidence from six research projects.
-Asian Journal of Environment and Disaster Management.
+International Journal of Disaster Risk Reduction.

-- Seidler, R. (in press).
+- Seidler, R. (2016).
 Patterns of Biodiversity Change in Logged and Managed Forests.
 Reference Module in Life Sciences.
 Elsevier, Oxford, UK.

-My current research focuses on the impacts of climate change on biodiversity and rural livelihoods in the Eastern Himalaya.
-I am involved with a large research program, funded by USAID, exploring the effects of intersecting processes of global change in two forested mountain environments of India.
+My current research focuses on the impacts of climate change on biodiversity, ecosystem services and rural livelihoods in the Eastern Himalaya.
+Our team is currently exploring the effects of intersecting processes of global change in two forested mountain environments of India.
 The geophysical, ecological and socioeconomic impacts of climate change are emerging rapidly at high altitudes, and are already affecting many aspects of life.
-Therefore, this research is of necessity quite multi-disciplinary, demanding attention to economics, landscape ecology, rural sociology and political ecology as well as to ecology and conservation biology.
+Therefore, this research is of necessity multi-disciplinary, demanding attention to economics, landscape ecology, rural sociology and political ecology as well as to ecology and conservation biology.
 The development of adaptive strategies requires close interaction with a variety of stakeholders with often divergent interests.
-This keeps me continuously learning and expanding my point of view!

 I am very interested in the particular challenges facing mountain environments, their human and non-human denizens.
 I am a member of the Mountain Research Initiative and the Mountain Partnership.